trinker/reports/vignettes/reports_vignette.md

 The reports package (<a href="http://github.com/trinker/reports">Rinker, 2013</a>) is designed to bring together the best R has to offer in report writing in an intuitive fashion.
 The user houses everything related to the writing process in one accessible location.
 The reports package assists in writing reports and presentations by providing a frame work that brings together existing R, <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span>/.docx and Pandoc tools.
 The package is designed to be used with [RStudio](http://www.rstudio.com/), [MikTex](http://miktex.org/)/[Tex Live](http://www.tug.org/texlive/)/[LibreOffice](http://www.libreoffice.org/), [knitr](http://yihui.name/knitr/), [slidify](http://ramnathv.github.com/slidify/), [knitcitations](http://www.carlboettiger.info/2012/05/30/knitcitations.html), [Pandoc](http://johnmacfarlane.net/pandoc/) and [pander](https://github.com/rapporter/pander).
 The user will want to download these free programs/packages to maximize the effectiveness of the reports package.

-The reports package assumes the user has some familairity with the report writing programs/packages it depends on.
+The reports package assumes the user has some familiarity with the report writing programs/packages it depends on.
 For a complete list of reports dependencies <a href="http://trinker.github.io/reports/dependencies" target="_blank">click here</a>.
 This manual will not help the user to understand these dependencies as they have their own help documentation.
 Many functions in the reports package are set with defaults that assume the user is utilizing <a href="http://www.rstudio.com/" target="_blank">RStudio</a>.
 This vignette assumes that the user is also operating out of the root directory of the new_report/presentation in RStudio.

 <div style="width:367.5px;margin:auto;">
     <p><img src="https://dl.dropboxusercontent.com/u/61803503/packages/reports.PNG" width="350" height="250"></p>